Sometimes we encounter relatively complex addition exercises such as the following:

 Each time we divide one digit.
 We'll start with the leftmost digit, write the division result (only whole numbers) above the division sign and move on to find the remainder by multiplying the division result by the number we're dividing by.

-Write the product under the digit being divided, subtract and find the remainder.
+Write the product under the digit being divided, subtract and determine the remainder.

 We'll move on to divide the next digit by bringing it down.

-Again divide in the same way, find the remainder.
+Once again divide in the same way and determine the remainder.

 If there are no more digits to bring down, we've finished the exercise.